abdel7ak96/inception-extension/README.md

 1. Download (unzip afterward) or clone this repo locally.
 2. Open your browser and go to extensions.
 3. Enable developer mode
-4. Click on "load unpackaged extension" and choose the folder holding the files
+4. Click on the “Load Unpacked Extension…” button and select the folder holding the files
 5. Et Voila! (<b><span style="color: red">IMPORTANT:</span> Don't delete the folder after installation</b>)

 ## TODOs